Sierra-Alpha/desert/readme.md

 ![image](./docs/images/paste-exit-url.png)

-then for the exit script I paste in the following (shown in the highlight above)
+Then for the exit script I paste in the following (shown in the highlight above)

 ```shell
 https://raw.githubusercontent.com/sierra-alpha/kainga-conf/master/kainga-exit